 ABC Gardens contained three non-dwelling buildings, including the Authority's former administrative building, 56 dwelling buildings containing 128 dwelling units, three nonresidential units, and 24.5 acres of underlying land.
 The Authority had not received any formal offers for ABC Gardens at the time of our audit.
 They allowed the facility to "go back to nature."
 We found the development in deplorable condition.
-All of the buildings had been vandalized, and nearly everything of value had been stolen.
-Thieves had gutted the buildings for the copper wiring, lighting fixtures, and most doors and windows.
+All of the buildings for the copper wiring, lighting fixtures, and most doors and windows.
 The property appeared to have been untended for quite some time, as vegetation had grown unchecked and was higher than the buildings in some cases.